hipe/tmx/lib/skylab/headless/doc/issues/171-the-find-narrative.md

-in its current incarnation it is (or will soon) represent a unification of three separate nodes that were ground-up rewrites of this same kind of thing. as we write this we are undertaking yet another rewrite.
+in its current incarnation it is (or will soon) represent a unification of three separate nodes that were ground-up rewrites of this same kind of thing. as we write this we are undertaking yet another rewrite (and then another renovation).